 St. Cyr: So through an immersion in sensation our emotions are better communicated.

-Alan: I think that WE are better communicated through an immersion in sensory process.
-That is the whole person, their thoughts, feelings, sensations and movements.
-What you bring up is at the center of what an actor must be able to do and that is communicate.
-So if that is the end we go towards then the question must be how do we become better communicators.
+Alan: I think that WE are better communicated through an immersion in the sensory process.
+That is the whole person, their thoughts, feelings, sensations, and movements.
+What you bring up is at the center of what an actor must be able to do, and that is communicated.
+So if that is the end we go towards, then the question must be how do we become better communicators.

 St. Cyr: So many actors and teachers work with the Alexander Technique.
 What do you think of its value for actors today?

 Alan: I am often asked to explain the difference between Feldenkrais and Alexander and of course I have a strong bias.
 I think they serve different purposes and speak to different people.
 One thing that Alexander affords the actor is a way of moving that communicates high status.
 It is extremely useful for any kind of period piece and can help eliminate some of the movement habits that some actors have.
 Some students prefer it as it tends to be more specific about what the outcome should look and feel like.
 What can sometimes happen, through studying Alexander, is a student may take on a posture that fulfills certain criteria, but then they tend to look and move the same in all of the roles they play.
 And as I said earlier I think there is tremendous value in not knowing an outcome and discovering something new and unknown about ourselves.